Los Angeles Habeas Petition Lawyers

 - Prosecutorial misconduct.
 If you can prove that the prosecutor acted in a way that violated your rights, such as by presenting false testimony or withholding key evidence from you or your attorney, then you can be granted relief.

 Successfully filing a habeas petition, whether in California or federal court, is complex and requires extensive research.
 This is not something you should try to do on your own.
-Call a Los Angeles federal lawyer at Werksman Jackson & Quinn LLP at (213) 688-0460 to discuss your situation and determine how best to proceed.
+Call a Los Angeles federal crime lawyer at Werksman Jackson & Quinn LLP at (213) 688-0460 to discuss your situation and determine how best to proceed.

 Recent Case Results